rockstor/rockstor-website/content/paid_support.md

 Question | Answer
 --- | ---
-**How much do you charge for Rockstor support?** | Support is charged on a per incident basis, expected relaunch price €240 + tax (if applicable) per incident.
-**How is an incident defined?** | An incident is defined as a question relating to a specific, discrete issue, and may involve several interactions with support prior to that issue's resolution.
+**Incident definition?** | An incident is a question relating to a specific, discrete issue, and may involve several interactions with the support service to achieve resolution.
-**What is not an incident?** | If your issue is caused by a Rockstor package software bug then there is no charge.
+**Incident waiver?** | If your issue uncovers, or confirms, a 'rockstor' package bug, your Support Incident is considered unused.
 In this case we will be prioritising the related bugfix.
-**How do I contact you for paid support?** | Email support with your Open Collective 'Incident-based Support subscription' membership tier order number.
-**Can I get a refund on unused incidents?** | We do not provide refunds on 'Incident-based Support subscriptions'.
-**How quickly do you respond to my paid support request?** | 'Incident-based Support' requests are regularly monitored and we strive to respond as quickly as possible.
-Realistically, first response may be within 4-12 hours, depending on time zone.
+**Refund policy?** | The latest payment of either an 'Incident-based Support subscription' or a 'Stable Updates subscription', can be refunded for the EU mandated 14 day cooling-off period.
+**I already have a Stable Updates subscription?** | [Support Email](mailto:support@rockstor.com) can transfer an existing 'Stable Updates subscription' Computer/activation-code, to a purchased 'Incident-based Support subscription'.
+You can then cancel your "Stable Updates subscription" via Open Collective.
+**Can I revert to a 'Stable Updates subscription?** | Yes, the procedure is the reverse of the last answer.
+**What if I need additional support incidents?** | Each 'Incident-based Support subscription' covers one incident & 1 year's Stable Updates subscription.
+You can ignore automated Appliance ID request emails if you only need the support incident.

 {{< /bootstrap-table >}}